PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/OnCheckAudienceMembership().rst

 | The callback to handle a request result.
 The call is asynchronous.
 It has two methods ``void onChecked(boolean isMember)`` and ``void onError(String errorData)``.

 | **isMember** (boolean, output)
-| Whether the user belongs to a specific audience or not.
+| Whether the user belongs to a specific audience.
 True: Belongs.
 False: Doesn't belong.

 | **errorData** (output)
 | The error string.
 If an error occurs, only this method will be called.